skatkov/skatkov.com/now.md

 # Spare time
 I quit partying, stopped consuming alcohol and keep consumption of substances under tight control.

-Most of my time is spent on improving https://briefcake.com.
+I keep builders mindset by maintaining [Briefcake](https://briefcake.com) project.

 My crypto enthusiasm got reignited with appearance of DeFi.
-I spend significant amount of time exploring DeFi projects and building decentralized infra for web3.
+So as another side-project, I spend time exploring DeFi protocols and build decentralized infra for web3 in a garage.

 # Investments
 Figuring out what to do with money that I managed to accumulate - getting familiar with ETF, stocks and luxury goods (mainly watches)